 On December 1, after Athenagoras’ election but before his arrival and enthronement in Istanbul, the now-former Patriarch Maximos sent a heartbreaking letter to Athenagoras, begging for the new Patriarch-Elect’s compassion, understanding, and help.
 The letter, published in a 2006 paper by Paul Manolis (begins at p.
 258 of this linked PDF), is, in the words of Manolis, “rather pathetic and pitiful.”
 Maximos dictated the letter to a friend, writing at the end in his own hand that “my nervous condition and overtiredness did not allow me to write while seated.”
 Maximos tells Athenagoras that he lives “alone, completely alone,” and has been “abandoned” by all.
 With help from the Greek government, he is traveling to Switzerland for his health.
 In fact, he remained in Switzerland for the rest of his life.

 President Truman and Patriarch-Elect Athenagoras had a meeting on December 16.
-It is perhaps at this meeting that Truman offered to let Athenagoras fly to Istanbul aboard the Presidential airplane.
-On January 23, 1949, Athenagoras boarded Truman’s plane, the bizarrely-named “Sacred Cow.”
-This was clearly intended by Truman to send a political message, as Dr. Alexandros Kyrou explains: “Truman’s extraordinary gesture was not a function of his sentimentality or respect for Athenagoras, both of which, incidentally, were genuine.
+It is perhaps at this meeting that Truman offered to let Athenagoras fly to Istanbul aboard an airplane provided by the U.S. government.
+On January 23, 1949, Athenagoras boarded the plane provided by Truman.
+This was clearly intended by the President to send a political message, as Dr. Alexandros Kyrou explains: “Truman’s extraordinary gesture was not a function of his sentimentality or respect for Athenagoras, both of which, incidentally, were genuine.
 Instead, this was a measured action taken by a president who viewed Athenagoras and the Patriarchate as influential and crucial partners in the furtherance of US international interests and humanitarian values in the world struggle against communism.
 Truman’s unprecedented display of presidential goodwill was not intended merely as a personal expression of mutual friendship and regard for Athenagoras, but as a clear indication of Washington’s value of and support for the Patriarchate—a strong diplomatic message Truman sought to send to both Ankara and Moscow.”

 Patriarch Athenagoras, 62 years old at his enthronement (and 11 years older than his predecessor Maximos), spent a remarkable 23 years on the throne and was one of the most historically significant (and controversial) figures in modern Orthodoxy.
 And as Paul Manolis relates, Athenagoras continued to correspond with Maximos, even visiting him in Switzerland and seeking his advice on important matters.
 While Maximos was certainly a victim of political machinations, he also seems to have been genuinely unwell and not in good enough condition to continue as Patriarch.
 He died in January 1972, and Athenagoras presided at his funeral.